“How ‘Down syndrome’ is he?”

 Jessica: So far, Nasim has had very minimal therapy visits, which actually didn’t start until he was two years old.
 Since turning two, he has mainly received speech therapy along with a handful of visits to the physical and occupational therapist.

 Jamie: Benny has been in occupational therapy, physical therapy, and speech therapy since the age of six weeks old.
-We did these therapies through Early On of Michigan, as well as through a private office in Dearborn called The Center for Exceptional Families until he was 2.5.
-At 2.5, we enrolled Benny in a school called Glen Peters in Macomb County.
+We did these therapies through Early On of Michigan, as well as through a private office in Dearborn called The Center for Exceptional Families until he was two and a half.
+At two-and-a-half years old, we enrolled Benny in a school called Glen Peters in Macomb County.
 This school is designed for children with special needs, and he gets all the therapies listed above and more daily.
 Also, we recently received the information that Benny has a dual-diagnosis of Autism and Down syndrome, which most likely is leading to the extended delays in his speech and socialization skills.
-As of receiving this diagnosis, we are going to start ABA Therapy 25 hours of week in home, outside of school hours, to help with these skills and toilet training.
+As of receiving this diagnosis, we are going to start ABA Therapy 25 hours per week in home, outside of school hours, to help with these skills and toilet training.

 What advice do you have for a new mom who just found out her baby will be born with Down syndrome?

 Jessica: Surround yourself with lots of support.
 Learn as much as you can about Down syndrome and become familiar with the resources available to you and your child.
 Joining support groups online, offline, or both can be so helpful.
 And lastly, don’t be afraid to ask questions and advocate for your child.
 Trust your intuition as it will lead you in the right direction as you’ll always know what’s best.
 Remember not to focus on the future what ifs but rather be present in the moment, taking things one day at a time.